 • The length of time of your total or partial disability.

 • The amount of your medical bills and whether any of your injuries are permanent.

 • Whether or not you are partially responsible for the accident/injury.

 The Statute of Limitations, or time limit after an accident that you have to make a claim, is different for every state.
-In Florida, the statute of limitations on a personal injury lawsuit is within 4 years of the injury, and the limit for medical malpractice suits is 2 years.
+In Florida, the statute of limitations on personal injury lawsuits and medical malpractice suits is 2 years.